perl11/cperl/STATUS.md

 * Support clang LTO "link time optimizations", using proper linkage attributes.
   -fsanitize=cfi instead of -fstack-protector not yet.
 * Reproducible builds are default since v5.25.2c
+* Unicode *Moderately Restrictive Level* security profile for identifiers. cperl is the only known unicode-enabled language following any recommended security practice. python 3 does normalization but not any restriction level. perl5+6, ruby, php, javascript, java, c#, python, julia, haskell, lua, swift ... allow all insecure confusable characters and arbitrary mixed scripts in identifiers.
+* undeprecate qw-as-parens with for. 'for qw(a b c) { print }' works again.
+* constant fold unpack in scalar context
+* range works with unicode characters
+* UNITCHECK global phase introspection

 Most of them only would have a chance to be merged upstream if a p5p committer would have written it.